These are the people who keep Ya’ Thi Néné running.

 Uranium City & Camsell Portage

-Margaret was raised by her mother, grandmother, & great grandfather in Camsell Portage, and Uranium City.
+Margaret is the Community Land Technician for Uranium City and Camsell Portage.
+She was raised in both Camsell Portage and Uranium City by her mother, grandmother, and great grandfather.
 She has 3 children and 5 grandchildren.

 “Today I live in a ghost town, what I see on our land is devastating.
 I am grateful to become a Land Protector.
 It is our responsibility to protect Mother Earth.
 She provides for all of us and future generations to come.”